toddler plate with iron rich foods

 Happy Tot organic apples & spinach bar with 1 mg of iron

-• Banana Veggie Pancakes (substituting flour for iron-fortified oat cereal)
+• Banana Veggie Pancakes made with iron-fortified cereal

 • Scrambled eggs with toast and fruit